streamlit/streamlit/docs/api.md

-Ok so let's say you have the following file, and you want to make its report a little bit more self-explanatory by making that middle section visible in the Streamlit report:
+Ok so let's say you have the following file, and you want to make its report a little bit more self-explanatory by making that middle section visible in the Streamlit app:

 ```python
 import streamlit as st